Last day in Mérida

 Somehow I got up the next morning and made it to the airport and flew all day until I got home.
 I don't remember those details well.

-I spent two weeks carrying Maia in and out of the house, but the internal bleeding wouldn't stop and the pain was getting worse.
+I spent two weeks carrying Maia in and out of the house, but the internal bleeding wouldn't stop and the pain was getting worse and the pills weren't helping enough.
 She was already an old dog for a German shepherd and finally I had to let go.